jangler/oracles-randomizer/doc/ages_hard_guide.md

   [[Video (5 w/ bomb boost)]](https://clips.twitch.tv/LazyImpartialLadiesMVGame)
 - Get two chests in D4 by hitting switches with feather + boomerang instead of seed shooter. [[Video]](https://streamable.com/2behr)
+- Skip switch hook in D4 by taking the miniboss portal, bomb jumping to the bridge from the first minecart track, using cane to press the button downstairs, and breaking the pot using noble sword.
 - Hit two switches in D5 from a distance by throwing pots.
 The second throw requires the toss ring, plus feather (+ seeds?) to cross the next barrier.
   [[Video]](https://streamable.com/b9xp3)